Hixie/isd/servers/src/systems-server/techtree/README.md

 Its syntax is the keyword `feature`, a colon `:`, an identifier that specifies the kind of feature (see below), the settings for that feature (varies by feature), and a semicolon `;`.

+This field may be specified any number of times (including zero) in an asset class.

 Examples:
 ```